cyptnpassira/Federift/docs/design.md

 1. Independent effects (client selection, jitter, drops) never accidentally correlate through a shared stream.
 2. Any single draw can be reproduced in isolation for debugging.

+## Privacy accounting: deliberately approximate

+federift uses the closed-form Gaussian-mechanism bound and both composition theorems.
+This is a **teaching seam**, isolated in `privacy.account`, so that